 Dominic holds a Masters by Research on environmental narrative in Sweden from the University of Edinburgh (2011) and a PhD written jointly at the University of Edinburgh and Uppsala University, ‘Our common, contested future: The rhetoric of modern Swedish environmentalism’(2015), which deals with the communication of environmental flashpoints in Swedish public media.
-He has previously taught at the University of Edinburgh and University College London on modern Swedish literature and gender and landscape in Scandinavia and the British Isles, as well as higher seminars at Uppsala University on environmental communication.
-His research interests include environment and language, language and power, post-ethical approaches to ideological formation and global social and environmental change as a narrative process.
+He is currently a postdoctoral fellow at Edinburgh University’s Institute for Advanced Study in the Humanities (IASH) and has previously taught at the University of Edinburgh and at UCL on gender and landscape in Scandinavia and the British Isles, higher seminars at Uppsala University on environmental communication, and on the Anthropocene at UCL as part of doctoral training.
+His research interests include environment and language, language and power, journalism futures, and global social and environmental change as a narrative process.
 Most recently he has been developing projects on how to support a new environmental journalism in an age of rapid environmental and social change, and on the question of journalism as a narrative tool of the Anthropocene.

-He is a visiting researcher at Edinburgh University’s Department of European Languages and Cultures, a member of the Nordic Interdisciplinary Environmental Studies network, and a member of the Royal Society of Edinburgh low carbon media panel.
+He is also a member of the Nordic Interdisciplinary Environmental Studies network, and a member of the Royal Society of Edinburgh low carbon media panel.

 In 2012 he was awarded the SWEA bursary prize for research of Swedish language and culture, and in 2016 held Scotland’s bienalle lecture in Venice, Italy on the subject of northern futures and environmental change.